|4955 Nor-Bath Blvd. Northampton PA|

 Horner's Cemetery Historical Society is up and running.
 Board meetings every other month.
 Workshop meetings every other months in between.

-If you are from out of town, PLEASE contact me.
-I am trying to build family trees for those buried here.
+If you are from out of town, please contact us.

-The cemetery is open from Dawn to dusk.
-Guided tours are available.
-Contact Peggy Spengler-Moser at: peggymaymoser@ hotmail.com
+The cemetery is open from dawn to dusk.
+Guided tours are available by appt.
+Contact Peggy at: peggymaymoser@ hotmail.com